elemonnier/A4_Console_Minesweeper/README.md

 [q] to leave the game and stop program.

-You can change the number of rows, columns and number of mines of the grid in the Main.java file.
+You can change the number of rows, columns and number of mines of the grid in the Main.java file (line 25).